Spurring Innovation in Cities

 The Government Innovation team’s mission: give city governments the support they need to do that.
 The team promotes the latest in public – and private – sector innovation, while introducing and spreading proven and promising solutions among cities around the world.
 Bloomberg Philanthropies’ work helps mayors and local leaders develop and test big ideas, understand what works and what doesn’t, and provides them with the tools and support they need to transform their cities and prepare them for the future.

 Bloomberg Philanthropies’ Mayors Challenge is a competition designed to spark innovative, replicable ideas for improving cities, and the lives of people living in them, by encouraging leaders to think outside the box about how to confront the most difficult challenges they face.
 Following four successful regional competitions, the first Global Mayors Challenge launched in 2021, with a focus on identifying and accelerating the most ambitious ideas developed in response to the COVID-19 pandemic.
-Fifteen cities will receive $1 million each, along with robust multi-year support to implement their award-winning ideas.
+Fifteen winning cities each received $1 million, along with robust multi-year support to implement their award-winning ideas.
 Previous challenges focused on cities in the United States (2013), Europe (2014), and Latin America and the Caribbean (2016), before returning to the U.S. in 2018.

 City governments face a constantly changing list of challenges, from meager federal funding to shifting needs and are finding that innovative thinking is vital in confronting them.
 Now, Bloomberg Philanthropies is funding innovation teams to help mayors deliver better results.
 After a successful test in five cities, over 40 cities around the world have participated, using the teams to address issues like sustainability and poverty reduction.
 Bloomberg Philanthropies also provides training to cities around the world on the latest, most impactful innovation tools.